theeCaesar/eBuy-clone/README.md

 `#updating products work the same way`

-### for more endpints and information about the schemas I used, please consider reading the source code
+### for more endpoints and information about the schemas I used, please consider reading the source code

 ## Contact